Topic: Transportation Services

 - the regular program in the neighbourhood school has been closed;

-- a student's neighbourhood of residence shall be determined by his permanent residential address as recorded on the District's student file;
+- a student's neighbourhood of residence shall be determined by his permanent residential address as recorded on the Division's student file;

 - based on the student's permanent resident address, the "designated school" shall be: